Find Affordable College Courses

 335 Yearly Graduations

 The most popular school in the United States for engineering students seekinga master's degree is University of Maryland - College Park.
 Each year, around 40,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,000 per year, while in-state graduate students, on average, pay $15,360 per year.
-The engineering program at University of Maryland - College Park awarded 335 master's degrees during the 2020-2021 school year.
-Of these students, 25% were women and 15% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,889 per year, while in-state graduate students, on average, pay $16,560 per year.
+During the most recent year for which we have data, 335 people received their master's degree in engineering from UMCP.
+About 20% of this group were women, and 12% were students from an underrepresented racial-ethnic group.
+University of Maryland - College Park engineering graduates who receive their master's degree go on to jobs earning a median salary of $102,396.

 #2